erkyrath/cheapglk/README.txt

 structures) are declared in cheapglk.h.

-The files gi_dispa.c and gi_dispa.h are the Glk dispatch layer.
+The files gi_dispa.c and gi_dispa.h are the Glk dispatch layer. gi_blorb.c,h are the Blorb utility functions, and gi_debug.c,h are the debug console interface.

 As you can see from the code, I've kept a policy of catching every error that I can possibly catch, and printing visible warnings.